noizhardware/bom-gen/README.md

 ### Plain text version by Alessio Occhiodoro, 2017
 ### Added the feature to group parts with an empty "value" field (like headers, connectors, etc.) using their description.

 BOM-Gen is [EAGLE](http://www.cadsoftusa.com) ULP script to generate complete BOM (bill of materials) document for EAGLE PCB projects directly from the board.
-This script generate BOM document as plain text.
+This script generates a .BOM file as plain text.

 Usage
 -----